mikegeyser/self/content/articles/2019/05/2019-05-20-wrangling-redux-reducer-size.md

 );
 ```

-While they're not perfect, I believe that its much improved.
+While they're not perfect, I believe that it's much improved.
 We now have a set of composeable, memoised functions that circumvented a lot of the problems in the previous example.
 Each individual selector is a simple function, or has a simple result function, that can be understood and tested in isolation.
 Without memoisation it is still not very performant code, but considering that Redux is built on a foundation of it, I feel that's a reasonable assumption to make.

 ### Conclusion.